beardydevadventures/my-cart/ReadMe.txt

 	<!-- mycart js-->
 	<script type="text/javascript" src="mycart-plugin/js/mycart.js"></script>

-6. On your website shop page paste the following where you would like the users cart to show
+7. On your website shop page paste the following where you would like the users cart to show

 	<!-- ============ mycart-plugin CART ============ -->

 	<div class="mycart-plugin mycart-plugin-cart"></div>

-7. On your website shop page paste the following where you would like your store to show
+8. On your website shop page paste the following where you would like your store to show

 	<!-- ============ mycart-plugin STORE ============ -->

 	<div class="mycart-plugin mycart-plugin-store"></div>

-8. And your done navigate to the mcadmin.php file to start adding your products and make some money
+9. And your done!
+Navigate to the mcadmin.php file to start adding your products and make some money

 	- www.examplesite.com/mcadmin.php